mjsmith11/CS693-metrics-project/README.md

 ## Environment Requirements
  - Python v3.6.4
  - Python is added to system path
- - The command `python` refers to python v3.6.4
+ - The command `python` runs python v3.6.4

 ## Analyzing a python file
 Python source files can be analyzed using the `metrics_cli.py` file located in the root directory of the project.
 Results are printed to the screen.
 The command format is: